 “It’s important to the families, too, because they want their children to be able to go beyond their own home environment, especially as they get older,” she said.

 Any business that hires employees with disabilities may request a decal by contacting The Arc of Putnam at 845-278-7272 or [email protected]Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.